Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 Notes:

-* `simulation::platform<1, 1> platform("data/input.dat", "output.dat")` tells the tools that the input to the kernel will come from the file `data/input.dat` and the output data should be written to the file `output.dat`.
 * `my_graph.update(my_graph.cmtx1, C1, 96)` sends the 96 coefficients for the filter to the kernel
 * `my_graph.run(num_iterations)` runs the kernel 256/8 = 32 times to allow comparison with the impulse response from the Julia script